Meet our Counselors

 I work with adults, children, families, and college students.
 I also treat substance abuse.
 I counsel more from an approach than a particular theory.
 I use the Interpersonal Process Approach as my conceptual framework as it is integrative and flexible, allowing me to collaborate creatively with each client.
 From there, I weave together Attachment Theory, Cognitive Behavioral Theory, and Family Systems Theory.

-Tonneika Buchanan, LMHC
+Tonneika buchanan, LMHC

 Licensed Mental Health Counselor